ShayanTalaei/StorySage/docs/design.md

 - Plans to write the biography for multiple sections
 - Follow up questions used to collect more information from the user

+Tools:

+- `add_plan`: Add a plan to write the biography for a given section
+- `add_follow_up_question`: Add a follow-up question to the section

 ##### 2. Section Writer

 The writer executes the plan - writing the biography for a given section